yukoba/nd4j/getstarted.md

 This is the core implementation that handles most of the interoperability of different implementations.

-You'll also need to choose a backend.
+You'll also need to specify a backend dependency.
 ND4J supports several backends, ranging from Cuda to different native implementations.
 While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface.
 See our [downloads](http://nd4j.org/downloads.html) page for a more thorough explanation on the backends available.

 ## Jblas